 Probability of choosing the goal state during state sampling, specified as a real

-scalar in [0,1].
-The property defines the probability of choosing the actual goal state
+scalar in range [0,1].
+The property defines the probability of choosing the actual goal

-during the process of randomly selecting states from the state space.
-You can start by
+state during the process of randomly selecting states from the state space.
+You can

 Create a state space.